rust-lang/rfcs/text/0000-offset_of.md

 This proposal is intentionally minimal, so there are a number of future possibilities.

+## Nested Field Access

+In C, expressions like `offsetof(struct some_struct, foo.bar.baz[3].quux)` are
+allowed, where `foo.bar.baz[3].quux` denotes a path to a derived field.
+This can be of somewhat arbitrary complexity, accessing fields of nested structs, performing array indexing (often this is used to access past the end of the array even), and so on.
+Similar functionality is offered by `MemoryLayout.offset` in Swift, where more complex language features are used to achieve it.

+This was omitted from this proposal because it is not commonly used, and can generally be replaced (at the cost of convenience) by multiple invocations of the macro.

+Additionally, in the future similar functionality could be added in a backwards-compatible way, either by directly allowing usage like `offset_of!(SomeStruct, foo.bar.baz[3].quux)`, or by requiring each field be comma-separated, as in `offset_of!(SomeStruct, foo, bar, baz, [3], quux)`.

+Note that while this example shows a combination that supports array indexing, it's unclear if this is actually desirable for Rust.

 ## Enum support (`offset_of!(SomeEnum::StructVariant, field_on_variant)`)

 Eventually, it may be desirable to allow `offset_of!` to access the fields